grunnt/grunnt.github.io/content/blog/falling-rust.md

 +++
 title = "Falling Rust"
-description = "Making sand fall down using Rust, Bevy and egui." date = 2021-10-31
+description = "Making sand fall down using Rust, Bevy and egui." date = 2021-11-16
 +++

-Falling-sand game written in Rust, Bevy and egui.
+Falling Rust is a falling-sand toy written by me using Rust, Bevy and egui.
+It's a 2D sandbox that is simulating a simplified form of physics.

 ![Screenshot](/falling-rust/screenshot.png)

-Simulating simplified physics.
-The code is on [GitHub](https://github.com/grunnt/falling-rust).

 ## Features
 - Simulation of many different elements: sand, rock, wood, water, acid, oil, lava, fire, ash, smoke